Lie algebroids, gauge theories, and compatible geometrical structures

-3mm As we will explain in {\bf Sec.~\ref{section:connections}}, the searched-for good notion is the following one: Any connection in $A$ gives a splitting of $J^1(A) \to A$, where $J^1(A)$ denotes the first jet bundle of sections of $A$.
+3mm The good notion is the one that was introduced by A.\ Blaom in \cite{Blaom04,Blaom05}: Any connection in $A$ gives a splitting of $J^1(A) \to A$, where $J^1(A)$ denotes the first jet bundle of sections of $A$.
 Since $J^1(A)$ carries a natural Lie algebroid structure induced by $A$, we require the $\nabla$-induced splitting to be a Lie algebroid morphism.
-This condition implies indeed that ${}^A{}R_{{}^A{}\nabla^*}=0$, reduces still to the wished-for constancy of the bracket for bundles of Lie algebras, and, as we will show, reproduces the mathematically much less transparent formulation as found in the context of mathematical physics.
+This condition implies indeed that ${}^A{}R_{{}^A{}\nabla^*}=0$ and still reduces to the wished-for constancy of the bracket for bundles of Lie algebras.
+We will recall this notion in detail and show in particular that it reproduces the mathematically less transparent formulation that has been found in the context of mathematical physics.
 We call a compatible couple $(A,\nabla)$ a Cartan-Lie algebroid.
-We refer the reader to \cite{Blaom04,Blaom05} for more details concerning Cartan connections on Lie algebroids and to \cite{Fernandes02} for the role of $A$-connections.

-3mm In the applications, the bundle $A$ will then equipped with additional geometric structures, like a Riemannian metric $g$ on the base or a fiber metric ${}^A{}g$ on the bundle.
-In the present paper, we will focus on geometrical structures defined on $M$, starting in {\bf Sec.~\ref{section:Killing-Lie}} with Riemannian ones.
+3mm In the applications, the bundle $A$ will then be equipped with additional geometric structures, like a Riemannian metric $g$ on the base or a fiber metric ${}^A{}g$ on the bundle.
+In the present paper, we will focus merely on geometrical structures defined on $M$, starting in {\bf Sec.~\ref{section:Killing-Lie}} with Riemannian ones.
 The compatibility that a metric $g$ on the base of a Lie algebroid $A$ is required to satisfy will be of the form where ${}^\tau{}\nabla$ is an $A$-connection on $TM$, intertwined by $\rho$ with ${}^A{}\nabla^*$ introduced above.